Australian classical music: Broadcasts

 Music broadcasting has played an important role in providing classical music and jazz to the Australian public.
 Prior to the introduction of FM into the country, the ABC produced classical music programs which were broadcast through their local stations.
 Professor Alfred Ernest Floyd's program "Music Lover's Hour" was heard for over 25 years, beginning first on the local Melbourne ABC station in 1944 before being broadcast nationally.
 Pianist and academic Lindley Evans broadcast a series of programs called "Adventures in Music" on the ABC, but was probably better known and more influential through his appearances each Thursday under the pseudonym "Mr Music" on the ABC's national "Argonauts Club" program.
 Ralph Collins, formerly a record librarian at the ABC with an acute knowledge of music, hosted his own national music program for over 30 years from the early 1960s, and he was eventually nicknamed "Mr Sunday Morning" by the general public.
 John Cargher, a record retailer, avid collector of records and author of many books, presented two programs.
 The most popular was "Singers of Renown", which began on the local Melbourne ABC station in 1966 and was transferred by public demand to Radio National at the end of only 10 weeks and remained on air for 42 years.
 The other program, "Music for Pleasure", began on Radio National in 1967 and continued until 1996.

-The national FM music network ABC Classic FM was established in 1976 to broadcast classical music, jazz, operas, recitals and live concerts from Australia and overseas, music analysis programs and news about music activities.
+The national FM music network ABC Classic was established in 1976 to broadcast classical music, jazz, operas, recitals and live concerts from Australia and overseas, music analysis programs and news about music activities.
 Its audience is now estimated as being about one million people, not taking into account a growing number of international users who access its programs via its online service.
 At about the same time, community not-for-profit FM stations were set up to enable volunteers to produce and present classical music and jazz programs.
 These included 2MBS FM in Sydney, 3MBS FM in Melbourne and 4MBS Classic FM in Brisbane.
 More recently a similar station, 5MBS. has been established in Adelaide.

 There are five important classical record labels in Australia: ABC Classics Move Records, Tall Poppies Records (run by Belinda Webster), Melba Recordings, and Master Performers.